-While free members are able to see full profiles of other members in Online Now and Search, there isn't much more that you can do on Zoosk for free.
+While free members can see full profiles of other members in Online Now and Search, there isn't much more that you can do on Zoosk for free.
 The Zoosk free trial is merely for those looking to see how the site works and if it's right for them.

 If you want to message anyone on the Zoosk app, you will need to become a premium member.

 Zoosk members should know that subscriptions will automatically renew unless the account is canceled before the end of the premium subscription term.
 This is typical of an online dating subscription but can catch users off guard if they are not anticipating the charge.